acrouzet/sidvis/README.txt

 set quiet=<#>
-   * Set this lower if you want to see the recording progress and/or the properties of what's being recorded. (quiet=1 is for debug purposes and can slow things down significantly.)
+   * Set this lower if you want to see the recording progress and/or the properties of what's being recorded.
    * 1 = Echo off.
+(For debug purposes.
+Can slow things down significantly.)
    * 2 = Quiet ffmpeg.
    * 3 = Quiet sidplayfp.